Marc Keller: Blackburn Rovers

-Keller played only five games for Blackburn Rovers, two in the league and three in the FA Cup, all as substitute appearances.
+In January 2001, Keller was allowed to leave on a free transfer to Blackburn Rovers, as part of a deal which saw Christian Dailly move to West Ham for £1.7 million.
+Keller played only five games for Blackburn, two in the league and three in the FA Cup, all as substitute appearances.
 His last game came on 7 March 2001, a 3–0 home win against Bolton Wanderers, when he was a 73rd-minute substitute for Damien Duff.
 It was his last game in professional football.

 International career

-Keller made his debut for France in January 1993 in a friendly match in Dakar against Senegal coming on as a 72nd-minute substitute for Corentin Martins.
-He played seven times for France, scoring once.
-On 3 June 1997 in a match in Le Tournoi, Keller equalised an earlier goal by Roberto Carlos in a 1–1 draw against Brazil.
-His last game was in March 1998 against Russia.
+Keller made his debut for France on 15 November 1995 in a UEFA Euro 1996 qualifier at home to Israel in Caen, as a last-minute substitute for Christian Karembeu.
+He played six times for France, scoring once.
+On 3 June 1997 in a match in Le Tournoi, Keller scored the equaliser in a 1–1 draw with Brazil, where Roberto Carlos had previously scored his iconic free kick.
+His last game was on 25 March 1998, from the bench in a 1–0 friendly loss away to Russia.